^

 Oxymetazoline shows its effect immediately after application of the drug to the mucous membranes.
 The duration of the vasoconstrictive effect is approximately 12 hours.

-The systemic distribution of the active component is negligible.
-Excretion is carried out through the urinary and digestive system.
+Systemic distribution of the active component is insignificant.
+Excretion occurs through the urinary and digestive systems.
 The half-life is from 5 to 8 days.

 Dosing and administration